Sears, Roebuck and Company Complex: Sears Merchandise Building Tower

 The Sears Merchandise Building Tower is a fourteen-story structure, with a limestone base and brick walls.
 It is crowned by a Classical Revival top floor with round-arch windows and a modillioned cornice.
 It housed water tanks for firefighting on the upper levels, as well as offices and secretarial training facilities.
 It also housed the early broadcast facilities for WLS-AM.
 In 2015, it was refurbished and reopened to the public as the "John D. and Alexandra C. Nichols Tower".
 It now houses non-profit groups and offices, including a classroom on the 12th floor for the School of the Art Institute of Chicago.
 The Sears Roebuck plaque is still visible on top of the building.

 Administration Building

 The Sears, Roebuck and Company Administration Building is a broad five-story masonry building, occupying about 3/4 of the block facing West Arthington between South Homan and Spaulding.
 It has ornate Classical Revival detailing applied to an otherwise fairly typical Chicago School design.

 Power Station

 The Power Station is a rectangular, nominally single-story, brick structure measuring 114 × 230 ft.
 Its front facade is characterized by tall and large round-arch windows, with a stepped parapet above.

 Merchandise Development Laboratory

 This building, which is an L-shaped structure six stories in height and finished in brick, housed the company's catalog printing operation from 1905 to 1926.
 It served for about forty years as its principal product testing laboratory.

+Homan Square Facility

+A former warehouse of the complex was repurposed by Chicago Police into the Homan Square facility.
+It gained national notoriety due to its characterization in the media as a CPD 'Black site'.